JoepVanlier/JSFX/Reflectosaurus_Manual/Reflectosaurus_Manual.md

 *Figure 17: List of available static waveshapers.*

-The following effects are basic static waveshapers.
+The following non-linear effects are basic static waveshapers.
 They are applied to the signal directly and lead to a relatively predictable set of harmonics.
 * Rectify:
 Rectifies the signal.
 This basically takes the absolute of the signal, doubling the frequencies in the source material and adding strong intermodulation between the frequencies present in the input signal.
 * Tanh: